eoscanada/eosc/docs/content/en/news/v0.7.0/index.md

 categories: ["Releases"]
 ---

-Interactive prompts for reconfirmation when signing a transaction to mitigate against unauthorized signing requests performed by a malicious actor
+Interactive prompts for reconfirmation when signing a transaction to mitigate against unauthorized signing requests performed by a malicious actor.

+..